Have a comment or question that Staff Senate can answer? Previous suggestions and responses can be found at the bottom of the page.

 Suggestion/Question: This year's staff recognition ceremony started out with an amazing speech by Coach Bubba.
 He really has a special way of bringing the UND family together.
 How can you not want to work harder and try and go out of your way more to better UND after listening to Bubba!?!
 Unfortunately the experience changed pretty quick thereafter.
 You have someone asking us to rally behind UND and fully support this institution but then very little appreciation is truly shown to the staff at the annual Staff RECOGNITION Ceremony.
 I understand time is of concern but when the morale of the University seems so low a little more time could go a long ways.
 I would suggest you either fully recognize each staff member that is present by calling their name and asking them to walk across the stage or don't even bother including them in your program.
 If some that works for UND for 5 10 or 15 years is not worth your time than omit those years' of service from your program.
 Maybe an idea would be to include everyone in the program but only formally recognize the employees that are in attendance that RSVP.
 Everyone I've spoken to about the luncheon has shared very similar opinions and this has already come up in conversation with multiple staff from multiple departments.
 Please know I don't intend this to be a personal attack on anyone that worked on this program.
 Please take this only as constructive criticism for future years.
 As I said earlier I think an amazing job was done with the opening speaker.
 I don't recall having a motivating speech like that at prior Staff Recognition Ceremonies.
 Kudos for that!!
 Can this be shared with Human Resources and the President's Office?

-receive compliments and suggestions regarding various aspects of the luncheon.
-Based
+we receive compliments and suggestions regarding various aspects of the luncheon.

-on the suggestions provided, we have tried two different options: reading only the
+Based on the suggestions provided, we have tried two different options: reading only

-names of the employees who attend and reading only the names of the employees with
+the names of the employees who attend and reading only the names of the employees

 which has been a continuing employee concern.